Adapted from The Frog Commissary Cookbook by Steven Poses, Anne Clark, and Becky Roller (Doubleday, 1985)

 2 tablespoons vegetable oil

-12 oz boneless chicken breasts (or thighs, if you prefer), cut into bite-size pieces
+12 ounces boneless chicken breasts or thighs, cut into bite-sized pieces

 2 tablespoons sugar